archmangler/jumpcloud/README.md

 2. Ansible playbook to deploy jumpcloud client on Ubuntu 14.04 (Ubuntu 16.04 has a bug), ansible/jumpcloud.yml
 3. Python code to add rules to the VPC security group (addSGRule.py)
 4. PERL code to create jumpcloud users using the jumpcloud API (scripts/createUser.pl)
+5. Terraform script to create an IAM user restricted to using EC2 (iam-users/iam.tf)

 ## Usage